doudar/SmartSpin2k/README.md

 Surprisingly, my spin bike with the SmartSpin2K actually has better "road feel" than my expensive bike trainer, and since it's a belt drive bike, it's virtually silent.
 That's somthing you cannot achieve with a chain driven bike on any smart trainer.

 # NEW! - Small quantity of kits availiable!
 If you would like a kit with a PCB, send a request to SmartSpin2K@gmail.com .
-Depending on how "ready to use" you'd like it, cost is going to start at $75 + shipping for all the printed parts + electronics, with a "almost ready to use unit" (soldered and the more difficult parts assembeled) at $150.
+Cost is $175 + shipping for all the printed parts + electronics, for an "almost ready to use unit".
 Note that if you go this route, this is still an open source hardware project and responsibility lies with **you** as to the proper construction and use.
 I'll be putting these togather on an as ordered basis, so expect 3-5 days prior to shipping.

 ### We're working really hard on full documentaion
 If you're adventerious and handy you can probably take a look at my pictures below or the assembly video and start tinkering.
 This is a growing community and we now have a few members that would love to help you to get your SmartSpin2k working.
 There's also a brand new wiki at https://github.com/doudar/SmartSpin2k/wiki